asder8215/sharded_ringbuf/README.md

 An async, lock-free, sharded, cache-aware SPSC/MPSC/MPMC ring buffer in Rust.

 # Features
 * It uses multiple smaller simple ring buffers (shards) each with capacity = requested capacity / # of shards.
-This value is ceiled up currently so all shard have the same capacity.
+Note if the requested capacity is not divisible by the number of shards, then the last shard will have an uneven load compared to the rest.
-* It is lock-free; only uses atomic primitives and no mutexes or rwlocks
+* It is lock-free; only uses atomic primitives and no mutexes or rwlocks.
 * False sharing is avoided through cache padding the shard atomic locks + shards.
 * It uses tokio's task local variables as a shard index reference and to remember the shard acquistion policy strategy to take for tasks to effectively acquire a shard to enqueue/dequeue on.
-* ~~Exponential backoff + random jitter (capped at 20 ms) used to yield CPU in functions that loops.~~
-    * This backoff method was removed since it introduced a bit more delay.
-This is because what you want to yield here are not the threads but rather the asynchronous tasks; you want the threads to always be working and let tokio reassign these threads to a task that will actually perform work.
-Instead of sleeping the threads, if a thread performs a full sweep around the shards (a sweep defined in respect to the shard acquisition policies), tokio's `yield_now()` function will put the running task to the back of the scheduled list.
-Doing this in a way also enables that task to actually perform work as an enqueuer or dequeuer later on because presumably a successful dequeue or enqueue operation has occurred by then.
-    * Also, unfortunately, `tokio::time::sleep()` function works on a millisecond granularity, so sleeping on a task could be a bit more costly.
 * Different shard acquisition policies are provided: `Sweep`, `RandomAndSweep`, and `ShiftBy` (see `src/shard_policies.rs` for more info)
+* Task backoffs/yielding are done based on shard acquisition policies; this is to encourage threads to always be performing on work with different tasks (plus, `tokio::time::sleep()` works on a millisecond granularity, which is unoptimal for this buffer)
-* It can perform in an async multithreaded or async single threaded environment (optimal for multiple producer, multiple consumer situations)
+* It can perform in an async multithreaded or async single threaded environment (optimal for multiple producer task, multiple consumer task situation)

 # Example Usage
 The following are examples of how to use LFShardedRingBuf: